Bedford St Johns railway station: Decline and relocation

 Although the Second World War saw the Oxford-Cambridge line handle unprecedented levels of traffic, it suffered from a lack of investment in the post-war years.
 The 1955 Modernisation Plan proposed improvements to the line, believing it could be a strategic cross-country route for freight across three British Railways regions without having to pass through London.
 The policy was however to change within a few years, leaving the Bletchley Flyover as a testament of the change of course.
 The first attempt to close the line came in 1959, but was unsuccessful in the face of local opposition.
 Hopes for the line thereafter rose when it did not figure in the Beeching Report, but it was nevertheless proposed for closure in 1964, with the Oxford — Bletchley and Bedford — Cambridge routes closing after the last day of service on 30 December 1967.

 The Bletchley - Bedford route, now known as the Marston Vale Line, survived in a downgraded form as freight facilities were withdrawn and the stations became unstaffed halts.
 The station, now a terminus, came under the authority of then area manager at Bedford Midland.
 By March 1971 the main station buildings and water tower had been demolished, leaving it as a terminus halt.
 A third attempt to close the line in 1972 was resisted by the Bedford Rail Users' Association.

 In 1984, a replacement station was opened in the former freight yard, at the north end of the triangle, which enabled services to continue to Bedford Midland.
 The new connection runs over the route of the Midland's Hitchin line, which closed in 1964.
 The old station site was abandoned, although some of the furniture, such as the lampposts, was not removed.
 The site has now been reclaimed by nature.

 Future

-East West Rail is seeking to reinstate the entire Oxford to Cambridge route.
-Following a consultation process in 2019, the Company's preferred route between Bedford and Cambridge continues to use the current route via St Johns onto the Midland Main Line, then north via Bedford Midland before turning east towards Tempsford (rather than following the old Varsity Line alignment through the original Bedford St Johns station site).
-In March 2021, plans were unveiled which, if taken forward, would see Bedford St Johns railway station relocated as the track through the station will be realigned.
+The East West Rail Company is working to reinstate the entire Oxford to Cambridge route.
+In May 2023, the company announced that its preferred route between Bedford and Cambridge will continue to use the current route via St Johns across the Midland Main Line, then north via Bedford railway station before turning east towards Tempsford (rather than following the old Varsity Line alignment through the original Bedford St Johns station site).
+The St Johns station is to be relocated a little further to the north (to Kempston Road), to permit the track to be dualled.
+As of November 2024, services have now been proposed to stop additionally at Bedford St Johns and Stewartby.
+However, as the route is still undergoing consultation, the plans have not been fully decided.